docker/docs/ee/ucp/admin/configure/ucp-configuration-file.md

 ### log_configuration table (optional)

+> Note
+>
-> Note: This feature has been deprecated.
+> This feature has been deprecated.
 Refer to the [Deprecation notice](https://docs.docker.com/ee/ucp/release-notes/#deprecation-notice) for additional information.

 Configures the logging options for UCP components.